Slow Living Activities For The Holiday Season

 Delight in Christmas smells

 But wait!
 Before you light that candle of yours, read this post first.
 Instead of filling your home with toxic chemicals this holiday season, choose a more natural route.
-Diffuse Christmas essential oil blends, or create a simmer on the stove.
+Diffuse Christmas essential oil blends, create a simmer on the stove, or purchase nontoxic scented candles.
 One of my favorite ways to make my house smell good is to toss pine, oranges, cinnamon sticks, and water into a pot and keep it simmering on the back burner all day.
 Click here for a full simmer pot recipe!

 I love how most of these activities involve working with your hands, something that's very important to me.
 1 Thessalonians 4:11 says "and make it your ambition to lead a quiet life and work with your hands."
 I think that is especially important to remember during the holidays, when it's easy to get wrapped up in the hustle and bustle of consumerism.